rnadjqaim/machine-learning-projects/README.md

 The project successfully identified key lifestyle and occupational factors that impact sleep quality, with the Random Forest model providing the best predictive performance.

----

-Do you want me to also make a **shorter, GitHub-friendly README.md** version that’s more concise?
-That would make it perfect for a public repo.